-The interim consolidated financial statements included in this Quarterly Report on Form 10-Q and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2021, and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, contained in the Company's Form 10-K for the year ended December 31, 2021.
+The interim consolidated financial statements included in this Quarterly Report on Form 10-Q and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2022, and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, contained in the Company's Form 10-K for the year ended December 31, 2022.
 In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act).
 These forward-looking statements are subject to risks and uncertainties, including those set forth in Part II - Other Information, Item 1A.
 Risk Factors below and elsewhere in this report that could cause actual results to differ materially from historical results or anticipated results.

-Overview
+Business Overview

 We are focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
-Our lead candidate is Diazoxide Choline Extended Release tablets (DCCR), a once-daily oral tablet for the treatment of Prader-Willi Syndrome (PWS).
+Our lead candidate is Diazoxide Choline (DCCR) Extended Release tablets, a once-daily oral tablet for the treatment of Prader-Willi Syndrome (PWS).
 DCCR has orphan designation for the treatment of PWS in the United States (U.S.) as well as in the European Union (E.U.).
-DCCR has been evaluated in a Phase 3 study (C601 or DESTINY PWS), a 3-month randomized, double-blind placebo-controlled study, which completed enrollment in January 2020, with 127 patients at 29 sites in the U.S. and U.K. Patients who complete treatment in DESTINY PWS are eligible to receive DCCR in C602, an open-label extension study.
+DCCR has been evaluated in a Phase 3 study (C601 or DESTINY PWS), a 3-month randomized, double-blind placebo-controlled study, which completed enrollment in January 2020, with 127 patients at 29 sites in the U.S. and U.K. Patients who completed treatment in DESTINY PWS were eligible to receive DCCR in C602, an open-label extension study.
 Top line results from DESTINY PWS were announced in June 2020.
 Although the trial did not meet its primary endpoint of change from baseline in hyperphagia, significant improvements were observed in two of three key secondary endpoints.

 In February 2021, we announced analysis limited to data collected before the onset of the COVID-19 pandemic.
 The analysis of the data through March 1, 2020 showed statistical significance in the primary, all key secondary and several other efficacy endpoints.
-In September 2021, we announced top line results from C602 showing statistically significant reduction in hyperphagia and all other PWS behavioral parameters and statistically significant improvements compared to natural history of PWS from the PATH for PWS Study (PfPWS) over a one year treatment period.
+In September 2021, we announced interim results from C602 showing statistically significant reduction in hyperphagia and all other PWS behavioral parameters and statistically significant improvements compared to natural history of PWS from the PATH for PWS Study (PfPWS) over a one year treatment period.
 The PfPWS study is an ongoing study sponsored by the Foundation for Prader-Willi Research (FPWR) to advance the understanding of the natural history in individuals with PWS.
-We submitted the data in the fourth quarter 2021, and in January 2022 we announced we had received official meeting minutes from a Type C meeting with the U.S. Food and Drug Administration (FDA).
-The purpose of the meeting was to discuss the adequacy of the submitted data and possible ways to generate additional controlled clinical data.
+We submitted the data to the FDA in the fourth quarter 2021.

-Earlier this year, we submitted a proposal to add a randomized withdrawal period to Study C602 in order to obtain additional controlled data requested by the FDA to support a New Drug Application (NDA) submission for DCCR.
-This randomized withdrawal phase would consist only of participants currently enrolled in Study C602 and not include any new patients.
-Subsequent to this submission, the FDA acknowledged that data from the proposed randomized withdrawal phase of Study C602 would have the potential to address its concerns regarding the adequacy of the overall efficacy data supportive of an NDA.
+In January 2022, we submitted a proposal to add a randomized withdrawal period to Study C602 in order to obtain additional controlled data requested by the FDA to support a New Drug Application (NDA) submission for DCCR.
+The randomized withdrawal (RW) period of Study C602 is a multicenter, randomized, double-blind, placebo-controlled study of DCCR in approximately 80 patients with PWS at 17 sites in the U.S. and 5 sites in the U.K. This RW period consists only of patients previously enrolled in Study C602 and will not enroll any new patients and we announced the initiation in October 2022 and the completion of enrollment in May 2023.
+The FDA has acknowledged that data from the study has the potential to support an NDA submission for DCCR.